openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 board and Foundation staff and to generally help keep things moving.

-Voting members serve for a term of 1 year and must be re-nominated and ratified by the board each year.
+Voting members serve for a term of 1 year and must be re-nominated and ratified by the Voting CPC members each year.
 In addition, a Voting CPC member can be removed by voluntary resignation, by a standard CPC motion, or in accordance to the participation rules described for Regular members.